renuka-rajpuria/jobot/README.md

 }
 ```

-Apart from the web app, you can interact with Jobot via a REST API.
+Apart from the web app, you can interact with K-Bot via a REST API.
 The following endpoints are supported:

 ## Deployment

-Follow these steps to deploy your own copy of Jobot the Vercel:
+Follow these steps to deploy your own copy of K-Bot the Vercel:

-1. Fork [this repostory](https://github.com/jovianhq/jobot) to get your own copy of the source code
+1. Fork [this repostory](https://github.com/Karunyahq/K-Bot) to get your own copy of the source code

 2. Sign up on https://platform.openai.com and generate an [Open API Key](https://help.openai.com/en/articles/4936850-where-do-i-find-my-secret-api-key)

 3. Sign up on [Supabase](https://supabase.com) and set up a new project

-   - Change [Signup & Login Email Templates](https://jovian.com/learn/how-to-build-an-ai) for your project to the following:
+   - Change [Signup & Login Email Templates](https://Karunya.com/learn/how-to-build-an-ai) for your project to the following:

    Confirm Signup: